alexrkaufman/alexkaufman.live/alexkaufmanlive/content/shows/homer-ny-sept-26.md

 ---
-title: Homer, NY | Sept.
-26
+title: Homebrewed Comedy at The Glen Haven
 show_date: 2024-09-26
 ---